electrikhq/.github/profile/README.md

 * Tailwind based dashboard
 * and much more

-## Get Started
+## Sounds interesting, how to use it?

 To get started goto [electrikhq/electrik](https://github.com/electrikhq/electrik) and follow the instructions.

-## Documentation
+## What about documentation?

-Documentation is under continous development and can be found in [docs](https://docs.electrik.dev/).
+Documentation for Electrik is currently  under continous development and can be found in [docs](https://docs.electrik.dev/).

-## Sponsor
+## I like what you are doing, how can I help?

-If you like Elelctik and find it useful, do connsider sponsoring thhe project.
-It helps us in maintaining server costs, etc.
+There are many ways you can help me.
+You can be a tester and create issues and big reports, you can contribute to the code, if you want, you can also sponsor me.